myousefi/transit-lab-SimMETRO-docs/README.md

 # MIT RailSim Documentation

-Discover the power of simulating urban heavy rail transit with MIT RailSim.
-This repository houses the comprehensive documentation for the MIT RailSim package, a cutting-edge tool developed by the renowned MIT Transit Lab.

-While the full package may not be open-sourced in the near future due to funding commitments and university copyrights, this documentation provides a valuable opportunity to explore and understand the capabilities of MIT RailSim.
-Built upon decades of research at the MIT Transit Lab, this simulation model offers unparalleled insights into the complex dynamics of urban rail systems.
+Welcome to the MIT RailSim documentation!
+While the full package isn't open-source right now, this documentation is a great way to learn about the capabilities of the rail simulation tool.
+Built on decades of research at (MIT Transit Lab)[https://www.transitlab.mit.edu/], RailSim enables you to simulate operations of an urban rapid transit metro line operations under Fixed-block or Moving-block signal system, integrating real-time control strategies, and finally analyzing the performance of the system from operator's or passenger's perspective.

-Whether you're a transportation planner, researcher, or simply curious about the inner workings of transit networks, the MIT RailSim documentation is your gateway to understanding the state-of-the-art in rail simulation.
-Dive into the detailed guides, explore the API reference, and learn how to harness the power of MIT RailSim for your own projects.
+Whether you're a transportation professional, academic researcher, or just a rail enthusiast, this documentation will help you understand how RailSim works and what it can do.
+Check out the guides, dive into the architecture reference, and start exploring how RailSim could help with your own projects or research.

 ## Key Documentation Files